-One of the worlds most celebrated festivals, Oktoberfest!
+One of the most celebrated festivals in the world is Oktoberfest!
 It has become so popular that it is no longer celebrated in only Germany, but also all over the world.
-Almost every city has their own version of Oktoberfest in the United States, but nothing compares to the real deal in Munich!
-That is why thousands of people travel to Munich over the course of two to three weeks in late September to October.
-The dates vary, but this year Oktoberfest begins September 16th and ends on October 3rd.
-This guide will help you show you how to have an epic time at Oktoberfest in Munich, Germany!
+Almost every city has its own version of Oktoberfest in the United States, but nothing compares to the real deal in Munich!
+That is why thousands of people travel to Munich to celebrate Oktoberfest during the months of late September to October.
+Whether you are backpacking through Germany or have just one day in Munich, Oktoberfest definitely needs to be on your German itinerary!
+Moreover, if you have a list of countries to visit before 30, going to Germany during Oktoberfest should definitely be on it.
+With that said, there is so much information to know before your trip to Oktoberfest, such as where to rent lederhosen, which tents are the best, how to book tables and more.
+That is why I have created this guide of Oktoberfest for first-timers.
+My guide will cover everything you need to know to have an epic time at Oktoberfest in Munich, Germany!

 Lederhosen and Dirndl